Untold stories & official histories of WW1

 The images of artefacts relating to Bernard Darley and Otto Arndt (the film story) are from The Great War Archive, University of Oxford; © Merilyn Jones

 Other images are from: Stephen Bull, miliary historian and author available under a CC licence; Frank Drauschke Facts & Files Historical Research Institute, Berlin; Drake Goodman available under a CC licence; from Geert Schneider available under a CC licence; Wikimedia Commons; as well as from The Great War Archive and the First World War Poetry Digital Archive, © University of Oxford.

 Acknowledgements to the project's funders, local partners, and all other supporters will be added here soon.

-The project is collecting memorabilia and stories from the period of the Great War (1914-1918).
-This phase of the project is focussing on European items: letters, postcards, photographs and stories from Germany, Luxembourg, Ireland, Slovenia and the UK.
-Contributions can be made in two ways:
+The project was collecting memorabilia and stories from the period of the Great War (1914-1918).
+This phase of the project focused on European items: letters, postcards, photographs and stories from Germany, Luxembourg, Ireland, Slovenia and the UK.
+Contributions were made in two ways:

 1. Europeana 1914-1918 website - add a picture of the item or type in the story online.

 2. At Family History Roadshows - bring the item(s) to the event where project staff will photograph the items and record the stories that go with them

 At the Family History Roadshows, members of the public were invited to bring their documents, artefacts and stories from the First World War to be recorded by the project staff.
 The stories and scanned or photographed images of the objects were then added to the archive.

 Our Family History Roadshows began in Germany in 2011, and since then we have visited many more countries.